 In some instances, a department requires future majors to attend a spring information session because students are required to complete documentation there in order to be able to register for courses for the fall semester that are restricted to majors.
-Failure to attend these meetings will cause problems with your fall schedule in your sophomore year if your major requires one.
+Failure to attend these meetings may cause difficulties when registering for fall semester courses.

-All major information events are posted on the events calendar on the First Year of Studies website, firstyear.nd.edu/events/.
+All major information events will be posted on the Events & Deadlines calendar on the First Year Advising website.
 You should check the events calendar regularly because events may be posted at any time.
 The calendar will also include departmental lectures, performances, discussions, and other types of events suggested by the department that help you get a sense of what your field or fields of interest are like.
-You may also learn about majors from upperclass students.
-Visit the ePortfolios of our peer advisors to see what kind of work, research, and internships students undertake in a variety of majors.
+You may also learn about majors from upper-class students.

 Financial Aid Update